tsuyoshicho/night-and-day/README.md

 ```
 let g:nd_themes = [
   \ ['sunrise+0',   'base16-default-light', 'light' ],
   \ ['sunrise+1/2', 'solarized',            'light' ],
   \ ['sunset+0',    'solarized',            'dark'  ],
   \ ]
 let g:nd_latitude = '50'
 let g:nd_timeshift = '74'
 ```

-Times are specified with the prefix `sunrise+` or `sunset+`, followed by a number.
-The number must be either zero or a fraction.
+- sun-relative times are specified with the prefix `sunrise+` or `sunset+`

-`sunrise+0` denotes the time at which sunrise occurs.
-The plus sign refers to the period of daylight between sunrise and sunset.
-Thus, `sunrise+1/2` denotes the time halfway through the daylight period (solar noon).

-`sunset+0` denotes the time at which sunset occurs.
-The minus sign refers to the period of darkness between sunset and sunrise.
-Thus, `sunset+1/2` denotes the time halfway through the darkness period (solar midnight).
+- the `+` refers to the period following the solar event in question: the **daylight period** after sunrise, the **darkness period** after sunset
+- the number after `+`, which must be either 0 or a fraction with value less than 1, denotes how far the start time should be extended into the following period

+Thus, `sunrise+0` denotes the moment of sunrise, while `sunrise+1/3` denotes the moment one third into the daylight period.
+At `sunrise+1/2`, known as "solar noon", the sun reaches its highest point in the sky.
+The opposite time, `sunset+1/2`, is "solar midnight".

 The above sample configuration will activate:

 - `base16-default-light` from sunrise to halfway through the day (solar noon)
 - `solarized` (light background) from solar noon until sunset
-- `solarized` (dark background) from sunset to sunrise
+- `solarized` (dark background) from sunset until sunrise (the entire darkness period)

-The above configuration also features two new variables.
-The first, `g:nd_latitude`, is **mandatory** when using any sun-relative times in your schedule.
-Indeed, it is the presence of `g:nd_latitude` that relative-time mode, so be sure to remove it if switching back to absolute time.
+Note that the above configuration also features two new variables.
+The first, `g:nd_latitude`, is **mandatory** when using sun-relative time.
+The presence of this variable in `vimrc` is the trigger that activates sun-relative time; to switch back to absolute time, simply remove it.

-There are 23 permitted values; choose the one nearest your current latitude.
+There are 23 permitted latitude values; choose the one nearest you.

 region          | permitted values for `g:nd_latitude`
 :--------------:|:-----------------------------------: